Montevideo: Private education

 The largest private university in Uruguay, is also located in Montevideo.
 ORT Uruguay was first established as a non-profit organization in 1942, and was officially certified as a private university in September 1996, becoming the first private educational institution in the country to achieve that status.
 It is a member of World ORT, an international educational network founded in 1880 by the Jewish community in Saint Petersburg, Russia.

 The university has about 8,000 students, distributed among 5 faculties and institutes, mainly geared towards the sciences and technology/engineering.
-Its rector as of 2010 is Dr. Jorge A. Grünberg.

-Another private university in Uruguay is the University of Montevideo (Spanish: Universidad de Montevideo, short: UM).
+Another private university in Uruguay is the University of Montevideo.
 It opened in 1986 and obtained the right to be legally named a university in 1997.
 With its seven schools the UM has facilities all over Montevideo.
-The Universidad de Montevideo also holds more than 250 partnerships with other universities in 47 countries.
-Since 2019 is the university ranked in the Top 500 in the world by the QS World University Rankings (QSWUR).
+Since 2019 the university is ranked in the Top 500 in the world by the QS World University Rankings (QSWUR).

 The Montevideo Crandon Institute is an American School of missionary origin and the main Methodist educational institution in Uruguay.
-Founded in 1879 and supported by the Women's Society of the Methodist Church of the United States, it is one of the most traditional and emblematic institutions in the city inculcating John Wesley's values.
-Its alumni include presidents, senators, ambassadors and Nobel Prize winners, along with musicians, scientists, and others.
-The Montevideo Crandon Institute boasts of being the first academic institution in South America where a home economics course was taught.